open-science-promoters/contibutor_manager/README.md

 [![DOI](https://zenodo.org/badge/211304521.svg)](https://zenodo.org/badge/latestdoi/211304521)

+# Introduction

+The present tool creates author lists out of orcid ID lists, the present output format is a spreadsheet, this spreadsheet will be compatible with the next version of tenzing (see https://github.com/marton-balazs-kovacs/tenzing/issues/22) and the two apps might be merge at some point.
+We work on the production of other, more complex outputs in the [JAMS project](https://github.com/jam-schema/jams).

 # foreword and contribution

 Dear reader, this repository is still in construction: while I have not build any contribution guide, feel free to join this journey, give feedback via issues or directly participate in the development via pull requests.
-If the project grows, I will make sure contributions will become easier.
-The initial idea was to make use of contribution role easier, but it could become more than that.

 ## This is an open source project, please join the team!